Skip to main content

 • Work out with a friend or accountability partner

-• Join a class - Having others expect you creates motivation
+• Join a class — having others expect you there creates motivation

 External structures compensate for internal executive function deficits.